leonf0/Digital-Market-Making-with-Reinforcement-Learning/README.md

 The left panel shows that the Policy Gradient agent also successfully learned a market making policy.
 The training stabilized around episode 100, the high initial variance represents the exploration phase where the agent tested various strategies, including some that led to extreme penalty.

-The Policy Gradient Agent achieved a mean PNL of $68.42 with a standard deviation of 72.06, significantly outperforming the agent using the Avellaneda-Stoikov model with a 57% higher PNL and 35% less variance.
+The Policy Gradient Agent achieved a mean PNL of $68.42 with a standard deviation of 72.06 across the 100 simulations, significantly outperforming the agent using the Avellaneda-Stoikov model with a 57% higher PNL and 35% less variance.
 It also significantly outperformed the agent using a naive spread, with a 66% higher PNL and 96% less variance.

 <p align="center">
   <img src="assets/policy_gradient_pnl_and_inventory_comparison.png" alt="" width="80%"/>